cbkow/mid-render/README.md

 - `ae` is the tag used for the provided Adobe After Effect job template.
 Using this tag will allow After Effects rendering on this node.
 - `blend` is the tag used for the provided Blender job templates.
+- `c4d` is the tag used for the provided Cinema 4d job templates.
 - `leader` is a tag that forces leadership priority to a node.
 If this node is available, the mesh will recognize its leadership in coordination, but fall back to other nodes if it drops out.
 - `noleader` signifies that you don't want this node to have leadership.
 It will only fall back to a leadership if it's the only node left alive.